stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 * [HTTP Basic Authentication](#authentication-basic)
 * [Digest Authentication](#authentication-digest)

-**Security Notice**
+{% docs note %}

-Any account that can access the Stormpath application within the Stormpath Admin Console has full administrative access to your Stormpath data and settings, including access to the REST API if they have an API Key.
+Security Notice: Any account that can access the Stormpath application within the Stormpath Admin Console has full administrative access to your Stormpath data and settings, including access to the REST API if they have an API Key.

 Assign user accounts to Stormpath, through [account stores](#account-store-mappings), wisely.

-**HTTPS**

-To help ensure data security, only secure (HTTPS) communication is allowed when communicating with the Stormpath API servers.
-Standard HTTP is not supported.
+{% enddocs %}

 <a class="anchor" name="authentication-basic"></a>
 #### Basic Authentication over HTTPS